Learn more about our grantmaking process by clicking each of the topics below.

 Q. What are your deadlines for submitting a proposal?

-A. A Letter of Intent (LOI) can be submitted at any time, but funding decisions are made quarterly, in March, June, September, and December.
+A. An LOI can be submitted at any time, but funding decisions are made quarterly, in March, June, September, and December.
 For that reason, organizations should submit an LOI at least six months prior to the start date of the proposal.

 Q. How long does the typical review and selection process take?